kumatheworld/advent-of-code-haskell/README.md

 ✨ You can start solving puzzles now!
 Head to the [Usage section](#usage) to see how to use this template.

+## Development container (recommended)

+This repository includes a VS Code devcontainer configuration that sets up a Haskell development environment automatically.

+- What it installs: `ghcup`, GHC, `cabal`, Haskell Language Server (HLS), and `ormolu` (the Haskell formatter).
+- How it runs: when you reopen the project in a Codespace or "Remote - Containers" session, the container runs `.devcontainer/postCreate.sh` which installs the tools.
+This may take a few minutes on first run.
+- Editor integration: the repository also contains workspace settings and extension recommendations to enable format-on-save for Haskell files using Ormolu (VS Code will recommend the `haskell.haskell` extension).

+Usage:

+1. In VS Code open the Command Palette and choose **Remote-Containers: Reopen in Container** (or open the repo in Codespaces).
+The container will be provisioned and the post-create script will run.
+2. After the container finishes, the Haskell extension should activate.
+Open a `.hs` file and try **Format Document** (Shift+Alt+F) to verify Ormolu is working.
+Format-on-save will then run automatically.

+Troubleshooting:

+- If formatting doesn't run, check the Output panel → `Haskell` / `HLS` for errors.
+- If the workspace is untrusted in VS Code, trust it to allow workspace settings and recommended extensions.
+- The post-create script installs tools with `ghcup` and `cabal`; if you prefer a prebuilt image for faster starts, ask and I can add a Dockerfile-based devcontainer image.

 ## Usage

 ### ➡️ Scaffold a new day